eddiegmshim/Projects-from-School/README.md

-Created so I can self reference and as a display of my portfolio of academic projects.
+Created as a display of my portfolio of academic projects and future self-reference.